• Menu

 Print

-This cool, creamy mango coconut panna cotta is topped with sun-drenched mango and features a base of sweet dates and walnuts.
-Easy to make, and made with Greek yogurt rather than cream, it's an elegant spring dessert.
+This creamy mango coconut panna cotta is topped with sun-drenched mango and features a base of sweet dates and walnuts.
+Easy to make, and made with Greek yogurt rather than cream, it's an elegant dessert for spring and summer.

 Course: Dessert